Oluadepe/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 * Similarly in a job interview, you should answer what the interviewer asked for, be careful about being too verbose - always ask the interviewer if going into details is necessary - speaking too much can play against you
 * In this project, again, avoid going in details if not asked

+# Project Concept

+Below are the concepts for this project:

+* DNS
+* Monitoring
+* Web Server
+* Network basics
+* Load balancer
+* Server

 ## AUTHORS

 * Rotimi Owolabi <iamrotimiowolabi@gmail.com>